Mr John Dornbusch

 Chancellor of the University of Southern Queensland

-Mr John Dornbusch has served on the Council of the University of Southern Queensland for seventeen years, twelve years as Chair of Finance and Facilities Committee and eight years as Deputy Chancellor before he was appointed as Chancellor in March 2014.
+Mr Dornbusch has served on the Council of the University of Southern Queensland for twenty three years, twelve years as Chair of Finance and Facilities Committee and eight years as Deputy Chancellor before he was appointed as Chancellor in March 2014.
+He was re-elected as Chancellor of the University of Southern Queensland for a further five year term from 7 March 2019 to 6 March 2024.

 The Chancellor leads the governing body of the University, the Council.
 Members of the Council, representing University and community interests, contribute to the overall governance of the University by helping to set strategic directions and develop policy.